Can You Insure a Salvage Title Car?

 Difference Between Rebuilt and Salvage Titles

-People often confuse salvage titles with rebuilt titles.
-While both involve totaled cars, they have their differences and aren’t the same.
-Below is some quick info on both rebuilt and salvage vehicles:
+People often confuse a rebuilds with salvages.
+While both involve totaled cars, they have their differences.
+Below is some quick info on both rebuilt and salvage title vehicles:

-A car with a rebuilt title is a salvaged vehicle that’s been repaired to a drivable state.
-Cars get rebuilt branding when they receive repairs and fulfill state requirements to become drivable.
+A rebuild is a formerly salvaged vehicle that’s been repaired to a drivable state.
+Cars receive this new title branding when they receive repairs and fulfill state requirements to become roadworthy.

 Requirements often include an inspection, the specifics of which vary by state.
-Some states, such as Washington, also require owners to complete a checklist before they can convert their salvage title.
+Some states, such as Washington, also require owners to complete a checklist before they can convert their title registration from salvage to rebuilt.

-You may need to do the following for the state to issue a rebuilt title:
+You may need to do the following for the state to rebrand a salvage title:

 • Make sure your car has proper repairs to make it drivable